SicMundus86/ProjectivyIconPack/README.md

 ## 🔴 Credits

-Blueprint team for providing the base for the icon Logenwolverinex for assisting in sourcing and editing icons
+- [Blueprint team](https://github.com/jahirfiquitiva/Blueprint) – for providing the base for the icon pack
+- [LoganWolverineX](https://github.com/LoganWolverineX) – for assisting with testing, sourcing and creating icons